 Observer: Greg Wurst

-The Riley County Law Board met at noon on Monday, June 19.
+The Riley County Law Board met for a virtual meeting at noon on Monday, April 20.

 They approved May 3-9 as National Protectional Officers Week and May 10-16 as National Police Week.

 Director Butler announced that, for the 9th time, Riley County Police Department has been re-accredited.

 Regarding the firearms range, $28,000 in target equipment and $66,000 in fixed targets have been purchased.
 The rangehouse design has been trimmed to $500K which is believed to be the minimum allowable to have a quality structure.
 The county has said to proceed.
 However, surrounding landowners have significant concerns regarding their water easements crossing the range ground.
 Negotiations are ongoing.

 Linda Morse has asked for the county to make known their quarterly contribution to the RCPD budget in dollars rather than just 1/4 of the total.

 RCPD has been told that the county, not the director, has to be in charge of the Seized Assets Account.
 This will make RCPD legal, but will add an extra accounting step.